 The general method of instruction is by individual criticism of class work, without the repressing effect of fixed methods.
 The purpose of this training is to develop the students' natural abilities, to enable them to acquire technique, and to stimulate their sense of beauty.
 The various classifications of study are closely allied and students in one department are privileged to work in the other departments by arrangement with the Curator.
-This entails no additional fee.
+This entails no additional fee

 ATTENDANCE.
-There is no compulsory attendance in any class or classes of the Academy schools but every day student is afforded the fullest possible opportunity to actively participate in a schedule which can completely fill six or seven day hours six days of every school week plus three additional evening hours on five of those days.
+There is no compulsory attendance in any class or classes of the Academy school, but every day student is afforded the fullest possible opportunity to actively participate in a schedule which can completely fill six or seven day hours six days of every school week plus three additional evening hours on five of those days.

 SCHEDULE OF CLASSES.
-All new students, except those who enter the Sculpture Classes, are required to work on trial in either the Antique Cast Head or Antique Cast Figure drawing classes regardless of previous training.
-Students whose credentials satisfy the management may be admitted into the second section immediately.
+All new students, except those who enter the Sculpture Classes, are required to work on trial in either the Antique Cast Head or Antique Cast Figure drawing classes.
+Students who present evidence of work accomplished in accredited art schools may, upon consultation with the curator, be admitted into more advanced classes immediately.